gooseproject/main/brainstorm/collaboration.rst

 * Documentation

-Of the many places where EL rebuild projects can easily collaborate, the best return on investment is sure to come from the documentation side.
-Again the common ancestor of these projects works in our favor.
+  Of the many places where EL rebuild projects can easily collaborate, the best return of investment is sure to come from the documentation side.
+Again the common ancestor of these distribution works in our favor.
 There is a great need for documentation and how-to's.
 Sadly most good documentation is out of date.
 Thus a collaborative documentation effort would help lighten the load and keep things better up to date.

+  Other documentation-like ideas include common wikis, a common askbot-style system, etc.

 * Distribution Creation Information

+  The main product of all these different projects is a Linux distribution.
+Sharing the problems and various solutions to compile and create this product helps to make the entire community better.
+Things to share include:

-  * build order
+  * package build order
   * package meta data
   * package content signatures
   * ABI compliance information

-* how we all benefit
+  * upstream trademark issues/problems
+  * missing build dependencies

+* Community Enhancements

+  As the number one goal of the GoOSe project is to build the community, we spend a lot of time thinking about the ways to enhance the *ENTIRE* community ecosystem.
+We plan on sharing what we learn for best practices for:

-  * community
+  * community management
+  * meetings
-  * meetings, structure
+  * organizational structure
-  * updates
+  * updates to your community about your progress

-  * EL rebuild planet?
+  We also plan on working on spreading the word about our community goals.
+Some tools to help us accomplish this include:

+  * EL Rebuild Planet -- Would others be interested in joining this?
+  * Social Networking -- Twitter, Identica, Facebook, etc.